|

 added to the city's amenities.

-city purchased Heaton Park, for the use of the people of Manchester,
+In 1903 the city purchased Heaton Park, for the use of the people

-and set about the building of a Corporation housing estate at
+of Manchester, and set about the building of a Corporation housing

-Blackley.
-Under the Unemployed Workmen Act of 1905, the city formed
+estate at Blackley.
+Under the Unemployed Workmen Act of 1905,

-Technical School was opened by the prime minister, A J Balfour,
+The Manchester Technical School was opened by the prime minister,

-in 1902 - this was to become one of Britain's leading scientific
+A J Balfour, in 1902 - this was to become one of Britain's leading

-and technical teaching and research institutions.
-Eventually it
+scientific and technical teaching and research institutions.
+Eventually

-would combine with the Victoria University of Manchester to become
+it would combine with the Victoria University of Manchester to

-the noted University of Manchester Institute of Science & Technology
+become the noted University of Manchester Institute of Science

-(UMIST).
-It was a city which believed in education, and several
+& Technology (UMIST).
+It was a city which believed in education,

-schools opened for the teaching of adults.
-New wealth also caused
+and several schools opened for the teaching of adults.
+New wealth

-a blossoming of shops and major department stores where the people
+also caused a blossoming of shops and major department stores

 which traded in Piccadilly until it was burnt out by fire in the